Working at Aalto University

 You can also search other available Finnish language courses in the Helsinki region through one address, http://www.finnishcourses.fi/.
 There you can see courses offered by different organizers and use, for example, the course level and location as the search criteria.

-For the coming summer, you can register for Finnish courses provided by University of Helsinki Language Services.
-The registration is open now.
+You can also register for Finnish courses provided by University of Helsinki Language Services.

 |Sun 1.1.||New Year´s Day|